tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 #### 6.4.6 Implementing an Abstract Test (normative)

 In some environments, an implementation MAY be a lightweight implementation of an abstract Test.
-Such abstract implementations MAY encompass only the elements of the Test defined in an instance of `bdqffdq:DataQualityNeed`, plus its associated `bdqffdq:InformationElements`, and may not be able to produce instances of `bdqffdq:Assertion`, but SHOULD be able to produce analogs of `Response` objects (with `Response.status`, `Response.result`, and `Response.comment` properties).
+Such abstract implementations MAY encompass only the elements of the Test defined in an instance of `bdqffdq:DataQualityNeed`, plus its associated `bdqffdq:InformationElements`, and may not be able to produce instances of `bdqffdq:Response`, but SHOULD be able to produce analogs of `Response` objects (with `Response.status`, `Response.result`, and `Response.comment` properties).

 Consider the `Validation` Test [VALIDATION_ENDDAYOFYEAR_INRANGE](../../terms/bdqtest/index.md#VALIDATION_ENDDAYOFYEAR_INRANGE)